KiraDiShira/OAuth2/CommonOAuthTokenVulnerabilities/readme.md

 Although it’s common for a protected resource to cache the current status of a token, especially when using a protocol such as token introspection as discussed in chapter 11, the protected resource must always weigh the benefits and drawbacks of such a cache.

 It’s also a good idea to use rate limiting and other techniques to protect the API, which help prevent attackers from fishing for valid tokens at the protected resource.

+## Authorization code

+The authorization code isn’t useful on its own, especially if the client has its own client secret with which it can authenticate itself.
+However, native applications, have specific problems with client secrets.
+Dynamic registration, discussed in chapter 12, is one approach to this problem, but it’s not always available or appropriate for a given client application.
+In order to mitigate such attacks against public clients, the OAuth working group released an additional specification that hinders such attack vectors, Proof Key for Code Exchange (PKCE, pronounced “pixie”).

+### Proof Key for Code Exchange (PKCE)